URGENT: Portion of Highway 23 in Franklin County closed following hill slide. Please visit IDrive Arkansas for updated road conditions.

 Cruise the state’s top motorcycle roads with a stop in Oark

-Chosen by readers of USA Today in July 2014 and by The Discovery Channel in 2013 as the second best motorcycling route in the country, AR 23 runs from the Arkansas-Missouri border in the north to US 71, south of Booneville.
-While the southern portion is a very nice ride, it’s the section north of I-40 that provides both exhilarating riding and gorgeous scenery.
-And it’s the location of one of the most recognizable routes in motorcycling - the Pig Trail Scenic Byway.
+Considered of the best driving roads in America, AR 23 runs from the Arkansas-Missouri border in the northern part of the state to US 71, south of Boone villde.
+While the southern portion is a very nice ride, it’s the highway north of I-40 that provides both exhilarating riding and gorgeous scenery.
+And it’s the location of one of the most recogniza ble routes in motorcycling – The Pig Trail.

 The Oark Extension

 Another option for this route is tho take a side trip to Oark.
 There are two ways to get there.
 Follow the route as instructed above, but take AR 215 off of AR 23 between Ozark and Brashears.
 AR 215 is snakelike and runs alongside the wild MulberryRiver.
 Or, you can take AR 103 from Clarksville to Oark, which is full of hairpin and tight curves, 10 mph switchbacks and stupendous scenery.